paygol/WHMCS/paygol_for_whmcs_4.1/readme.txt

 - Standard type PayGol service.

 Installation:
-- Unzip the paygol_whmcs_4.0.zip file directly in the modules/gateways folder of your WHMCS installation.
+- Unzip the paygol_whmcs_4.1.zip file directly in the modules/gateways folder of your WHMCS installation.
 - Activate the PayGol module in your WHMCS admin panel (Setup -> Payment -> Payment Gateways -> All Payment Gateways).
 - Once it's activated, proceed to the module's setup page (Setup -> Payment -> Payment Gateways -> Manage Existing Gateways).
 - Enter the ID of your PayGol service (can be found at the My Services section of your panel, at PayGol's website).
-- Enter the "Secret Key" of your PayGol service (can be found at the My Services section of your panel, at PayGol's website).
+- Enter the Secret key of your PayGol service (can be found at the My Services section of your panel, at PayGol's website).
 - Paste the provided URL into the Background URL (IPN) field at your service's configuration, which you can access through the My Services section of your panel, at PayGol's website: